 The BC Healthy Living Alliance (BCHLA) has a mission to improve the health of all British Columbians through leadership and collaboration to address the risk factors and health inequities that contribute significantly to chronic disease.

 The British Columbia Centre for Excellence for Women’s Health (BCCEWH) is a centre of innovation and creativity promoting a women-centred approach to the health of girls and women.

 The Caledon Institute is a social policy think tank that conducts research and analysis, seeks to inform and influence public opinion, and fosters public discussion on poverty and social policy.

 The Canadian Centre for Policy Alternatives (CCPA) is an independent, non-partisan research institute concerned with issues of social and economic justice.

 The Canadian Institute for Health Information (CIHI) provides essential information on Canada's health system and the health of Canadians.

 The Canadian Institutes of Health Research (CIHR) integrates research through an interdisciplinary structure made up of 13 “virtual” institutes.

 The Canadian Medical Association (CMA) is a voluntary, professional organization representing Canadian physicians.
 In 2013, they began a campaign to move the social determinants of health higher on the healthcare agenda.

-The Canadian Nurses Association (CNA) is the national professional voice of Canada’s registered nurses, representing more than 148,000 nurses.
+The Canadian Nurses Association (CNA) is the national professional voice of Canada’s registered nurses, representing nearly 139,000 nurses.